-The Black Dahlia case is one of the most famous unsolved murders.
+The Black Dahlia case is one of the most famous unsolved murders in US true crime.
 Twenty-two year-old Elizabeth Short was not very successfully trying to make it as an actress in Hollywood.
 In January 1947, her nude body was found left in an empty lot in the Leimert Park neighbourhood of Los Angeles where it had been severed in half and drained of blood with her lips carved into a smile.
-The murder gained a high profile in the press with William Randolph Hearst’s papers in particular building a sensationalistic story out of it – they also being the ones who coined the sobriquet ‘The Black Dahlia’.
+The murder gained a high profile in the press with William Randolph Hearst’s papers in particular building a sensationalistic story out of it (they also being the ones who coined the sobriquet ‘The Black Dahlia’).
 Though a number of suspects were questioned by police, no murderer was ever found.
 A number of films have dealt with the case including the tv movie Who is the Black Dahlia?
 (1975) and the films True Confessions (1981), Ulli Lommel’s cheap Black Dahlia (2006), Brian De Palma’s The Black Dahlia (2006) and the low-budget The Devil’s Muse (2007), even Black Dahlia (1998), a videogame that recreates the case.